Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Characterization of effects of uncertainty

 In the robust OCP, the system dynamics can be decomposed as the sum of nominal dynamics and uncertainty-related terms:

 where we define $\eta_t := \Delta_A x_t + \Delta_B u_t + w_t$ as the \emph{lumped uncertainty} which models the perturbation to the nominal dynamics at each time step.
-To find a feasible solution to~\eqref{eq:robustOCP} with minimal conservatism, a proper characterization of the effects of $\eta_t$ is required.
-However, this is challenging since the lumped uncertainty is dependent on both the uncertainty parameters and the feedback controller to be designed.
-In this section, we show that SLS allows us to characterize the dynamics of the lumped uncertainty $\eta_t$ as a function of both system uncertainties and the applied state feedback controller.
+To find a feasible solution to~\eqref{eq:robustOCP} with minimal conservatism, a proper characterization of $\eta_t$ is required.
+However, this is challenging since the lumped uncertainty depends on both the uncertainty parameters and the feedback controller to be designed.
+In this section, we show that SLS allows us to \emph{exactly} characterize the dynamics of the lumped uncertainty $\eta_t$ as a function of both the uncertainty and the controller parameters.

-\subsection{Finite-horizon system level synthesis}
+\subsection{Finite-horizon System Level Synthesis}